artemD7/PubRanker/README.md

 Depending on the option chosen, **PubRanker** can generate two different plots in an Excel file:
-- The one plot shows the total number of publications for each student, with the x-axis representing the students' names and the y-axis showing their total publications.
+- The first plot shows the total number of publications for each student, with the x-axis representing the students' names and the y-axis showing their total publications.
 - The second plot shows the number of department-specific publications for each student, with the x-axis representing the students' names and the y-axis showing the number of publications within the department.
 <p align="center">
   <img src="students_plot.jpg" width="1300" height="400" style="border-radius: 15px;">